wenyaowu/topsipy/README.md

 # Topsipy - A simple Python wrapper for the Topsy web APIs.

 ## Description
-Tosipy is a client library for the Topsy web APIs.
+Tosipy is a python client library for the Topsy web APIs.
 Topsy is a Twitter partner which resell and analyze data.
 Topsy APIs provide the comprehensive analytics or social data project.